 Ziploc bags are your friends when packing a variety of kids toys for the plane – leave all bulky packaging behind and throw each activity/game into its own Ziploc bag.

-So if you are looking for ways of how to keep kids entertained on the plane, here is our pick of the best toys for the plane.
+So if you are looking for ways of how to keep kids entertained on the plane, here is our pick of the best travel toys for kids.

 Wikki Stix are one of the best things to take on the plane for kids.
 These self-sticking sticks can be moulded and shaped into whatever craft shape your imagination allows.
 And they take up next-to no space.
 Perfect.